 And neither Amalek nor Timna nor anyone else who would conjure up harm against us will be able to separate us from our Savior’s great and marvelous and victorious love!

 How can we pray for you today?
 Have you ever felt rejected or ashamed?
 I assure you, the LORD can bring healing and restoration into your life, even right this very moment.
 He can even free you from bitterness and resentment.
 Do you need encouragement?
 Do you need peace?
 The LORD will give you His shalom and His salvation if you will invite Him to do a mighty work in you.
 And He will be faithful to do it.
-Please leave a comment below!
+Please pray for Israel today and leave a comment below!
 I’d love to hear from you!